-Doctors and dentists were recruited from among the internees to help tend to those who were ill.
-Soon, the internees began to build a community infrastructure with the health care system as a key component to address the community’s needs.
+Doctors and dentists were recruited from among those confined at Heart Mountain to help tend to those who were ill.
+Soon, incarcerees began to build a community infrastructure with the health care system as a key component to address the community’s needs.
 Despite limitations in personnel and equipment, 550 babies were born in the barbed-wire enclosed camp.

 In November 1942, Japanese American hospital workers walked out because of pay discrimination.
-Internee doctors were paid $19 per month, while Caucasian nurses working at the camp’s hospital were paid $150 per month.
+Japanese American doctors were paid $19 per month, while Caucasian nurses working at the camp’s hospital were paid $150 per month.

-Internees at all the camps were given a loyalty questionnaire.
-Although 95.9 per cent of the Heart Mountain population answered the questionnaire positively, about 400 became "resisters of conscience," insisting that their families' constitutional rights be restored before agreeing to join the military.
-The Fair Play Committee thus became the only organized resistance by draft- age Nisei.
+Incarcerees at all the camps were given a loyalty questionnaire.
+Although 95.9% of the Heart Mountain population answered the questionnaire positively, about 400 became "resisters of conscience," insisting that their families' constitutional rights be restored before agreeing to join the military.
+The Fair Play Committee thus became the only organized resistance by draft-age Nisei.
 This action led to the largest mass trial in Wyoming history.
 In July 1944, 63 men were convicted and sentenced to three years in federal penitentiaries in Kansas and Washington.

-The internees worked at various jobs within the camp, but the WRA decided that the Japanese could not be paid more than a private could in the army, whose salary was $21 a month.
+Those confined at Heart Mountain worked at various jobs within the camp, but the WRA decided that the Japanese Americans could not be paid more than a private could in the army, whose salary was $21 a month.
 Most jobs paid between $12 and $19 per month.
-Likewise, Japanese-American teachers were paid $228 a year although Caucasian instructors earned $2,000 per year and senior teachers were paid $2,600 annually.
+Likewise, Japanese American teachers were paid $228 a year although Caucasian instructors earned $2,000 per year and senior teachers were paid $2,600 annually.